Table of Contents

 A Startup Must Avoid Cash Burn

-Most of the startup founders are either engineers or technicians at heart, very few of them have the needed experience of starting an organization.
+While answering about why startups fail many blame the founders’ lack of knowledge when it comes to leading an organization.
 So, they always try to build the perfect product and launch only after that.
 However, it can be a major problem, when you need to grab all the cashing opportunities that come your way just to keep the business running.

 In order to prevent the cash burn, you should identify the areas from where you might end up burning cash.
 The more your company sees situations like high payroll costs, low-profit margin, delay in payments, and small recurring purchases, the more your company is stretching its treasury.
 So, always try to spend on essentials rather than spending extravagant amounts on unnecessary items during this phase.